Ad Blocker Detected

 SYBR® Green I and II

-These are also cyanine based nucleic acid staining dyes being used for nucleic acid staining in place of the EtBr.
+These are the cyanine type of nucleic acid staining.
+Nowadays, researchers use these dyes in place of the EtBr.
 They are much safe in handling and disposing of as compared to that of the EtBr.
 They bind to the nucleic acids such as DNA, ssDNA, and RNA; however, RNA staining has lower performance than that of the DNA.
 SYBR® Green I is for DNA and ssDNA while SYBR® Green II is used for RNA.
 The DNA-dye binding complex absorbs the blue light at 497 nm and emits the green light at 520 nm.

 SYBR ® Gold